John Goodman: Philanthropy

 Since Hurricane Katrina, Goodman has appeared in several recovery commercials aired in Louisiana.

 In 2010, Goodman appeared in a commercial to raise awareness for the Deepwater Horizon oil spill.
 Also starring in the commercial were Sandra Bullock, Peyton Manning, Eli Manning, Jack Del Rio, Drew Brees, Emeril Lagasse, James Carville, and Blake Lively.

 Personal life

+Marriage and family

-Goodman married Annabeth Hartzog, originally of Bogalusa, Louisiana, in 1989.
+In 1989, Goodman married Annabeth Hartzog from Bogalusa, Louisiana.
 They met at a Halloween party at Tipitina's when he was filming Everybody's All-American in New Orleans.
-They reside in the Garden District of New Orleans.
-Their daughter, Molly Evangeline Goodman (born 1990), has worked as a production assistant in the film industry.
+Their daughter, Molly Evangeline Goodman (born 1990), has worked as a production assistant.
+They have lived for many years in the Garden District of New Orleans, in a home he purchased from musician Trent Reznor.
+Their second home in the Pacific Palisades neighborhood of Los Angeles was destroyed by the Palisades Fire in January 2025.

+Beliefs and interests

 Goodman is a lifelong fan of the St. Louis Cardinals and narrated a 2020 MLB Network documentary about the Cardinals teams of the 1980s.

-In 2024, Goodman narrated ads for Democratic candidate Lucas Kunce's campaign in the 2024 United States Senate election in Missouri against incumbent Republican Senator Josh Hawley.
+In 2024, Goodman narrated campaign ads for Democratic candidate Lucas Kunce in the 2024 United States Senate election in Missouri against incumbent Republican Senator Josh Hawley.

-In January 2025, Goodman's second home in Pacific Palisades, Los Angeles was destroyed by the Palisades Fire.